dmd-program/dmd-100/toolkit/feedback-and-critique.md

 ## Giving feedback

+Keep it positive.
 A tried and true technique for feedback, where appropriate, is called the "critique sandwich."
 This is the Happy Meal of the critique process.
 Essentially, you will start and end a critique with positive comments \(the bread\), using the comments in between \(the meat or meat-flavored tofu\) for the important, possibly negative-sounding feedback.
 This makes hard-to-swallow comments more palatable, yet still communicates the important issues.

 ## Trolling